-Sir William Hastings, built a multi-million pound hospitality business over a career spanning 50 years has died at the age of 89.
+The founder of the Hastings Hotel group, Sir William Hastings, who left school at 16 and built a multi-million pound hospitality business over a career spanning 50 years has died at the age of 89.

 Mr Hastings bought his first hotel in 1964 in Ballymena and acquired a portfolio of hotels across the North including the Europa Hotel, which was once described as the most bombed hotel in Europe.
 The group also part owns Dublin's five-star Merrion Hotel.

 Today the Hastings Hotels group is one of the North's largest locally owned hospitality businesses, employing more than 1,000 people and Mr Hasting's family has paid tribute to the "legacy" which he has left.